 My whole family is from Wisconsin, and I was the first person from my family to be born in Georgia.
 My parents divorced when I was very young, but I was blessed enough to have them both in my life throughout my childhood.
 My dad is married now, and I have a step sister.
 I lived mostly with my mom growing up, but I went to my dad’s house every other weekend.
-When I was with my mom, we went to St. Brendan the Navigator in Cumming, GA.
-When I was with my dad and step mom, we went to North Point, a non-denominational mega-church in Alpharetta, GA.
+When I was with my mom, we went to St. Brendan Catholic Church in Cumming.
+When I was with my dad and step mom, we went to North Point, a non-denominational mega-church in Alpharetta.
 My parents did a great job of instilling in me Christian virtues and a desire to pray on a regular basis.
 I began going to Mass every weekend once I was confirmed in high school and could drive myself to Mass even on the weekends when I was at my dad’s house.
 I graduated from Lambert High School where I played football and ran track.
-I went to Georgia Tech to study chemical engineering and minor in energy systems.
-It was at Georgia Tech that my faith really came alive with the help of the Catholic Center community and the FOCUS (Fellowship of Catholic University Students) missionaries.
+I went to Georgia Tech where I studied chemical engineering.
+It was at Georgia Tech where my faith grew significantly with the help of the Catholic Center community and the FOCUS (Fellowship of Catholic University Students) missionaries.

 What are your hobbies and interests?

 The main thing I like to do in my free time is play all kinds of sports, particularly football, baseball, basketball, soccer, bowling, ultimate frisbee, and racquetball.
 My favorite sports teams are the Green Bay Packers, the Atlanta Braves, and the Georgia Tech Yellow Jackets.
 I was a teaching assistant at Georgia Tech, and I absolutely love teaching others and helping them understand things they want to learn.
-I also enjoy listening to classic rock and playing video games with friends.
-I like listening to podcasts to pass the time and learn about all kinds of things while I’m in the car.
+My favorite type of music is classic rock, and I enjoy playing video games with friends.
+I like listening to podcasts to pass the time and to learn about all kinds of things while I’m in the car.
 I also really enjoy watching superhero movies and playing trivia.

 What is one of your favorite scriptures?